Adelaide Insight Metta Retreat

-A 5 night silent meditation retreat in the Western Insight (Vipassana) tradition
+A 3 night Lovingkindness meditation retreat in the Western Insight (Vipassana) tradition

 Insight Meditation Retreat

-This 5 night residential retreat is an opportunity to immerse yourself in the wisdom of the Buddha and the practice of insight meditation.
+This 3 night residential retreat is an opportunity to immerse yourself in the wisdom of the Buddha and the practice of metta.

-Each day will consist of meditation instruction, sitting and walking meditation, mindful movement, group meetings with teachers, evening Dharma talks and inquiry sessions.
+Each day will consist of meditation instruction, sitting and walking meditation, mindful movement, group meetings, evening Dharma talks and inquiry sessions.

 The retreat is designed to cultivate loving awareness so that we can witness our present moment experience with a non-judgmental and curious attitude, opening to lightness, joy and wonder.